bocoup/web-platform-contribution-guide/guidebook.md

 Various Authors[^1]

-# Web Platform Community Contributing Guidebook
+# Web Platform Contribution Guide

 ## Getting started with a history, skill guide and how-to of web standards.